OpenClassrooms-Student-Center/alumnis/content/students/Badr.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Apprendre le métier de développeur pour décrocher un métier qui me plaît.
-short_description: Passionné de l'informatique et tout ce qui s'y rapporte, je me lance enfin vers ce à quoi j'aspire.
+objective: Diplôme developpeur d'application Java.

 # don't touch that
 template: students
-description: Je m'appelle Badr j'ai 25 ans et fais des aller retours entre Paris Montpellier.
+description: je m'appelle Badr j'ai 25 ans et je suis passioné d'informatique.
-Je me lance dans le parcours Java.
-L'informatique en général me fascine depuis mon enfance !
-Oppenclasserom nous offre l'opportunité de réussir dans ce domaine !
-Profitons-en ^^.

 # image must be located in content/images/students